ArghyaChatterjee/concept-graphs/README.md

 cd concept-graphs/conceptgraph/dataset/
 python3 preprocess_r3d_file.py`
 ```
 This will convert that initial extracted r3d files into a dataset (RGB, Depth & Pose) that conceptgraphs can use.
 In the `preprocess_r3d_file.py`, set the datapath variable to your extracted r3d folder.
+For me, I renamed it to `ihmc_room_scan`.

 ### Data Directory Structure
 ```